Standard Zhuang: Classification

 Standard Zhuang is an artificial mixture of several Zhuang languages.
 The lexicon is based almost entirely on various Northern Zhuang dialects.
 The phonology is essentially that of Shuangqiao, with the addition of ny, ei, ou from Fuliang, both located in Wuming County.
 Zhang (1999), along with other Chinese scholars, classifies Shuangqiao dialect as Northern Tai (Northern Zhuang).
 Shuangqiao was chosen for the standard pronunciation in the 1950s because it was considered to be Northern Zhuang but with characteristics of Southern Zhuang.

 Domains of use

 Standard Zhuang is used most frequently in domains where written Zhuang was previously seldom used, such as newspapers, translations of communist literature, and prose.
 It is one of the official languages of China that appears on bank notes; all Chinese laws must be published in it, and it is used for bilingual signs.
-Whilst used for adult literacy programs, it is currently only taught in a very small percent of primary and secondary schools in Zhuang-speaking areas.
+While used for adult literacy programs, it is currently only taught in a very small percent of primary and secondary schools in Zhuang-speaking areas.
 In less formal domains the traditional writing system Sawndip is more often used and for folk songs Sawndip remains the predominant genre with most standard Zhuang versions being based on Sawndip versions.